 HNRS 191: First-Year Colloquium II (spring semester)

-HNRS 195: Organizational & Group Dynamics (fall semester)
+HNRS 195: Organizational and Group Dynamics (fall semester)

 HNRS 393: Global Interdependence (spring semester)